Friends of MM trip to Kenya - Kenya

 Activities and Highlights

-Aside from the camp there will be the renovation/building project which will depend on the particular area you are in and will involve working alongside our Moving Mountains Community Action Team (a group of former street children who are now fully trained in a range of skills and employed by Moving Mountains to work and develop all our projects in Kenya) in a real hands-on and hard work experience.
+Aside from the camping experience there will be the renovation/building project which will depend on the particular area you are in and will involve working alongside our Moving Mountains Community Action Team (a group of former street children who are now fully trained in a range of skills and employed by Moving Mountains to work and develop all our projects in Kenya) in a real hands-on and hard work experience.
 The project could anything from building schools in Solio or Nairobi to renovating the Rescue Centre in Embu or agricultural development in Western Kenya

 Our hope is that the trip will show you a new world and give you the chance to make a real difference by working with children from some of the harshest and poorest backgrounds.
-Perhaps for the first time, you will come face to face with poverty and witness first hand how hard people work just to get by but you will also see how people are so happy and friendly - it's a humbling and wonderful experience to help run a camp and work on a Moving Mountains project in a part of Kenya that truly needs the support and of course to see first hand what it means to really tackle aid in Africa.
+Perhaps for the first time, you will come face to face with poverty and witness first hand how hard people work just to get by but you will also see how people are so happy and friendly - it's a humbling and wonderful experience to help and work on a Moving Mountains project in a part of Kenya that truly needs the support and of course to see first hand what it means to really tackle aid in Africa.